Franciscan University of Steubenville: Student life

 Originally, campus life consisted of fraternities and sororities starting at Franciscans' founding in 1946.
-Under the leadership of Father Michael Scanlan, households (small groups of men and women devoted to personal and communal growth) were instituted and a once blossoming Greek life began to wilt, ending in 2016 when the final chapters, Theta Phi Alpha and Alpha Phi Delta were excluded from campus life.
+Under the leadership of Father Michael Scanlan, households (small groups of men and women devoted to personal and communal growth) were instituted and a once prominent Greek life began to disappear, ending in 2016 when the final chapters, Theta Phi Alpha and Alpha Phi Delta were excluded from campus life.
 Though not recognized by the school, Alpha Phi Delta a nationally recognized fraternity, has remained active (as of 2019).

 Instead, students are encouraged to join in faith households, groups of three or more students of the same sex, whose members study, recreate, and pray with one another.
-Typically, these student groups are attached to a particular dormitory on campus and are centered around particular devotions or charismatic gifts.
+These student groups are attached to a particular residence hall on campus with a meeting space or common room within the hall where they hold their commitments or spend time together in community.
+Household members can apply to live “on wing” (the part of the residence hall where the common room is located) during housing periods.
+These households are centered around particular devotions or charismatic gifts.
 As of March 2015, there were 24 men's households and 26 women's households.
-In 2014, Franciscan University celebrated 40 years of household life on campus.
+In 2024, Franciscan University celebrated 50 years of household life on campus.

 The campus is known for its liturgies, retreats, and spiritual talks.
 Most students make a weekly commitment to Eucharistic adoration in the Portiuncula chapel, and Masses are well-attended.
 Masses have standing room only, even on weekdays.

 There is a 28-member student government.

 Athletics

 Varsity

 The university sponsors 20 sports, nine for men and eleven for women.
 The athletics teams, nicknamed the Barons, compete in NCAA Division III as members of the Presidents' Athletic Conference (PAC) after completing a transition from the Allegheny Mountain Collegiate Conference in July 2020.

 The Barons started their PAC transition by joining for men's and women's lacrosse in 2018–19.
 For 2019–20, Franciscan added women's golf, plus indoor and outdoor track & field for both men and women, to its PAC membership.
 Finally, the school became a full PAC member in 2020–21.

 The mascot of the university's sports teams is Baron von Steuben, modeled after Prussian military officer Baron Friedrich Wilhelm von Steuben.

 The men's rugby team is a member of the National Collegiate Rugby and competes in the Allegheny Rugby Union Conference.
 In 2001 Franciscan became the second college in the nation, of any division, to have a varsity rugby club.
 In July 2011, Franciscan signed a three-year sponsorship agreement with Adidas.